 Better Route Choices: E-bike power flattens hills and shrinks distances, giving you wider route choices.
 You can choose to avoid busy polluted main routes and streets whenever you wish, regardless of distance and terrain.
 You will be pleasantly surprised at how much of your journey in and around your area and the city can be done on dedicated cycle routes and lanes, or via parks and quiet back roads you may currently be unaware of.
 This minimises the time you spend on or near traffic choked roads and rat runs.

 NB: The use of Cycle lanes is not mandatory in the UK, rather it is a choice if the cycle lane is convenient, safe to use and suits your needs, but do remember that you are a road user just like any other, so as long as it is safe to do so, cycle within the law and in accordance with the specific rules for cyclists in the Highway code .This will keep you and other road users safer and better tempered.
 Please also note the fantastic new Changes to the Highway Code offering greatly enhanced protection for non vehicular road users from January 2022 (Make sure you are looking at the post Jan 29th 2022 version with the new rules regarding vulnerable users.)

 Health: Statistically e-biking helps you live longer and with better health due to the gentle cardiac exercise.
 Research says you breathe in less pollution cycling in traffic than when sitting in a vehicle.
 See this recent study: ebikes give a good workout

-You can carry lots of stuff – and even your kids to school!
-We are starting to see UK parents get the continental habit of cycling to school with their children.
+You can carry lots of stuff – and even your kids to school!: We are starting to see UK parents get the continental habit of cycling to school with their children.
 They know that they both gain the health benefits, and are one less polluting car queuing up to park near the school.
 They will either cycle with them, or increasingly. seat them on or in their purpose built Cargo type bike.
 This they also use as general urban transport for a big shop or stuff that would previously have needed a car boot. (eg Tern GSD , Riese + Muller Multicharger, Urban Arrow or similar box in front ‘Long John’ style cargo bikes such as these at the Dutch Cargo Bike shop or by Cube which safely and legally carry two young children).

 Equality: e-bikes can help many people have the legs, lungs and confidence to get around their neighbourhood under our own steam, be they previous bike users or not.
 They lend regular bike users a bit of assistance to help deal with the challenges arising with age or injury, thus ensuring they can still do that cycle tour or keep up with fellow riders on the Derbyshire day ride.